-This Wall Road Journal article on compensation is from final week, nevertheless it’s attention-grabbing and the timing is nice since we’re beginning to hear rumbles of compensation discussions.
-It discusses how Division of Labor statistics present that much less of employees’ compensation goes to wages and extra in direction of advantages:
+This Wall Road Journal article on compensation is from the final week, nevertheless, it’s attention-grabbing and the timing is nice since we’re beginning to hear rumbles of compensation discussions.
+It discusses how the Division of Labor Statistics present that much less of employees’ compensation goes to wages and extra in direction of advantages:

-Earlier this week, the AICPA and CPA.com introduced that the have been launching “an initiative to offer funding and help to early-stage corporations growing progressive applied sciences for the accounting career.”
-Sure, the AICPA has its personal startup accelerator as a result of why the hell not.
+Earlier this week, AICPA and CPA.com introduced that they have been launching “an initiative to offer funding and help to early-stage corporations growing progressive applied sciences for the accounting career.”
+Sure, the AICPA has its personal startup accelerator as a result why the hell not.
 Right here’s what they’re searching for:

 The Affiliation and CPA.com Startup Accelerator will search to help as many as 5 early-stage corporations in the course of the subsequent 12 months.
 The main focus can be on startups in two key areas:

 - Know-how and monetary info, which may embody advances in synthetic intelligence, automation of routine duties, and the applying of blockchain/digital ledgers; and

 - Skilled competency innovation, which may embody machine studying to personalize skilled training, collaboration instruments for mentors and consultants, and enhancements in measuring skilled competency, amongst different classes